SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class.md

 ![notes-image-9](/posts/images/notes-image-9.png)
 ![notes-image-10](/posts/images/notes-image-10.png)

-If you want to see how my completed notes look like, visit [here](https://damrah.netlify.app/notes).
+If you want to see how my completed notes look like, visit <a class="center after" href="https://www.damrah.netlify.app/notes">here</a>.
-I also store all of my notes [here](https://github.com/SingularisArt/notes).
+I also store all of my notes <a class="center after" href="https://www.github.com/SingularisArt/notes">here</a>.

 I created this method during the summer of my **10th year** in school.
 I am preparing my self for when I go to university.
 So I set myself **4** goals and these goals must be met for me to use the system.